Blackstone Hotel (Fort Worth, Texas): Blackstone Hotel (1929-1952)

 The 23-story, 284-room Blackstone Hotel had its official grand opening on October 10, 1929.
 The hotel was built by cattleman C.A.
 "Gus" O'Keefe and designed by architects Mauran, Russell & Crowell from St. Louis; the contractors were Bellows and Marclay.
 Famed Fort Worth resident Amon G. Carter was the first guest of the new Blackstone Hotel.
-Sid Richardson had a penthouse in the Blackstone for $750 a month from 1929–1932.
+Sid Richardson had a penthouse in the Blackstone for $750 a month from 1929 to 1932.

 The Blackstone was the first skyscraper in Fort Worth to embrace Art Deco architectural elements.
 The structure was built with reinforced concrete, and the exterior boasted buff color brick with terracotta ornament throughout.
 The ground floor facade is faced with Minnesota granite.
 The setbacks on the top floors allowed private outdoor terraces for guests.
 The interior showcased a two-story lobby with a mezzanine, wide stairwells, a Venetian ballroom, and Italian marble placed on pillars and floors throughout.

 Fort Worth's first radio station, WBAP, was based out of the Blackstone Hotel in the mid-1930s.
 Although initially leased to the Blue Bonnet Hotel Company, the building was initially managed by Wallace N. Robinson Hotels Company and taken over by H. Fuller Stevens, of Dallas, in 1946.
 It was in the Blackstone's Venetian Ballroom that the Texas Democratic Executive Committee met in September 1948 to determine if Lyndon B. Johnson's narrow victory over Coke Stevenson was valid.